Theme 2026: New Tales of China’s Silk Road

 SKH Tang Shiu Kin Secondary School Secondary Ms. Elaine So

-St. Joseph’s College Secondary Mr Chi Lai Tsang
+St. Joseph’s College Secondary Mr. Heskey Tsang

-St. Joseph’s College Secondary Mr Christine Yam
+St. Joseph’s College Secondary Mr. Terence Wong

-St. Margaret’s Coeducational English Secondary and Primary School Primary Mr John Martin
+St. Margaret’s Co-educational English Secondary and Primary School Primary Mr. John Martin

-St. Mary’s Canossian College Secondary Ms Bridget Ho
+St. Mary’s Canossian College Secondary Ms. Bridget Ho

 St. Mary’s Canossian School Primary Ms. Rebecca Wong